laboon/ebook/text/40_unit_testing.md

 }
 ```

-Note that @Before and @After methods are called before __each__ test case, not one time before all of them and one time after all of them.
+Note that `@Before` and `@After` methods are called before __each__ test case, not one time before all of them and one time after all of them.
 In the above instance, `setUp` will be called twice and `tearDown` will be called twice.

-Also note that while there is nothing stopping you from prefacing multiple methods with @Before or @After annotations, it's usually not necessary and will just make it more difficult to follow the code.
+Also note that while there is nothing stopping you from prefacing multiple methods with `@Before` or `@After` annotations, it's usually not necessary and will just make it more difficult to follow the code.
 If you do make multiple methods with these annotations, they will run in a deterministic order (that is, if you run it again, they will run in the same order).
 However, since tests should not depend upon each other, this ordering is not specified and is liable to change whenever you update your code and/or JUnit version.
-It is possible to specify the order that tests will run in, using the @FixMethodOrder annotation, but you want to avoid doing that if at all possible.
+It is possible to specify the order that tests will run in, using the `@FixMethodOrder` annotation, but you want to avoid doing that if at all possible.
 Honestly, I feel a little guilty even writing down that it is possible.

 Getting back to setup and teardown procedures specifically, if you have complicated ones, using multiple annotations is usually unnecessary.
 You can still use a single method, but call out to other methods as helpers, instead of annotating numerous methods.

 ## Testing System Output

 One particular use case that `@After` and `@Before` annotations can help you with is checking for system output.
 Console output is a very common item to check for, but testing for it in Java is non-intuitive.
 Although it's possible to just pass in a System object with each method, which you could then mock and stub, this is not idiomatic Java code and will add lots of additional code (and most likely complexity) to your codebase.
-The best solution that I have seen for checking it involves using the `setOut()` methods of System to put the output of System.out and System.err in ByteArrayOutputStream (full disclosure: I saw this on Stack Overflow at [http://stackoverflow.com/questions/1119385/junit-test-for-system-out-println](http://stackoverflow.com/questions/1119385/junit-test-for-system-out-println).
+The best solution that I have seen for checking it involves using the `setOut()` methods of `System` to put the output of `System.out` and `System.err` in `ByteArrayOutputStream`.
+(Full disclosure: I saw this on Stack Overflow at [http://stackoverflow.com/questions/1119385/junit-test-for-system-out-println](http://stackoverflow.com/questions/1119385/junit-test-for-system-out-println).
 Yes, even authors of books go online to look for answers sometimes.)

 Here is an example of how to check for specific output from a Java program using this technique: